kristyluk/DS4002Project2/README.md

 4. First_Birth_Median_Age --> https://www.humanfertility.org/
      * In "HFD summary indicators" section, select "Mean Age at Birth"
      * This will download an excel sheet, copy and paste data from the U.S. column

+## Section 3: Instructions for reproducing results

+### Please follow these steps in order to replicate this project's experimental design:

+1.

+## References
+[1]

 --------------------------------------------------------------------------------------------------------------------------------------